 Most traders are disillusioned by the internet marketing world.
 They believe that trading is going to be easy.
 They believe it will be realistic to earn 100%+ returns every year beginning immediately. $10,000 should be turned into over $1,000,000 in less than a few years.
 These thoughts are very common among new traders, and unfortunately they set them up for failure.
 Unrealistic expectations are a common cause of failure for new traders.
 As stated, trading is a profession and should be treated as such.

-The first stage of the trading journey is education.
+This one shouldn’t really be a secret, as the first stage of the trading journey is education.
 The reality is that this stage will never fully end-you will never stop learning as a trader.
 Even after you have been trading for 20+ years, you will still be learning every day.
 The market environment is always shifting and changing-it is never constant.
 This ever-changing environment will force you to keep learning.
 However, the initial stage of education involves laying your foundational understanding of the asset you are trading, how to execute and manage trades on your platform, how to analyze the economic environment to understand how the price of your assets will be affected, and how to write a trade plan, etc. This length of this period of education will vary from trader to trader and depends heavily on one’s formal educational background, learning ability, etc.

 During this phase, a new trader should be practicing on a simulated, or demo account.
 You can get a demo account here.
 One key to knowing if you are ready to move beyond a demo account is if you can be put together two consecutive winning months with a smooth equity curve.
 The smooth equity curve is essential though.
 This means you cannot be up 15%, down 5%, down 20%, and then up a few percent to end the month.
 There needs to be a steady constant growth to the account with minimal, controlled drawdown.
 If you can do this for two months, then you are probably read to enter the second phase-the internship.